b-acksla-sh/tasmota-polycab-hohm-lanre-16a-plug-SLV1910001/README.md

 	template {"NAME":"SLV1910001","GPIO":[0,0,0,32,2720,2656,0,0,2624,576,224,0,0,0],"FLAG":0,"BASE":18}

-Navigate to _Configuration_ and then _Configure Module_ and select _SLV1910001 (0)_ which should now be at the top the list and tap on enter.
+Navigate to _Configuration_ and then _Configure Module_ and select _SLV1910001 (0)_ which should now be at the top the list and then tap on _Save_.
 This should prompt a reboot after which your tasmotized wifi plug is ready to use.

 Finish with resoldering the pins, bending back the right pin receptacle, reinstalling the earthing pin receptacle and resealing the casing with your favourite low viscosity adhesive.
 [Flex Kwik](https://www.amazon.in/s?k=flex+kwik) works well, allow a few minutes to cure.